Grant Application General Guideline

 - The Community Service Committee will strive to distribute the grants equitably within the community, ensuring no preference is given to any one institution over another.

-1. A thank-you post on the applicant's social media accounts within two weeks of receiving the grant.
+Post a thank-you message on the organization’s official social media accounts within two weeks of receiving the grant.

-2. Posts showcasing project progress and outcomes, tagging Rotary and using relevant hashtags.
+Share updates showcasing the project's progress and outcomes, tagging Rotary Etobicoke and using relevant Rotary-related hashtags.